Image Encoding#

 The first three bits of the original NAL header are the first three bits of the FU indicator, and the last five bits of the original NAL header are the last five bits of the FU header.

-The remaining bits of the FU indicator and FU header depend on the actual situation.
+The remaining bits of the FU indicator and FU header are determined based on the actual situation.

-Packing: When the receiver receives FU-A fragmented data, it needs to combine all the fragment packets to restore the original NAL packet.
+Packing: When the receiving end receives the FU-A fragmented data, it needs to combine all the fragment packets back into the original NAL packet.
 The relationship between the FU-A header and the restored NAL is as follows:

 The eight bits of the restored NAL header are composed of the first three bits of the FU indicator and the last five bits of the FU header, i.e.: